We sincerely thank sponsors for supporting our research!

 Application 2: Autonomous Retail

-We utilize the complementary characteristics of multiple sensing modalities including computer vision, weight, and location information of the items to achieve accurate autonomous retail and store inventory management.
+We utilize the complementary characteristics of multiple sensing modalities including computer vision, depth, vibration/acoustic, conductivity, etc. to achieve accurate autonomous retail and store inventory management.

 Zhizhang Hu.
 PhD Forum Abstract: Inferring Finer-grained Human Information with Multi-modal Cross-granularity Learning, In the SenSys 2020 PhD Forum.